adewaleoshikoya2021/main/README.md

 # FuchiCorp Main Where Everything Starts
-Welcome to FuchiCorp new member.
-I would like to thank you to being interested on this project.
-I know you can do your best and show yourself better side.
-My name is Farkhod Sadykov founder of FuchiCorp small Corporation.
-If you have any questions to me please reach out my information below
+Welcome to FuchiCorp I would like to thank you to being interested in this project.
+I know you can do your best and show yourself a better side.
+My name is Farkhod Sadykov and I am a founder of FuchiCorp small Corporation.
+If you have any questions to me please reach out to my information below.
+You will need to deploy your own cluster and common tools by following this documentation.
+Read the first step and do the deployment and come back read the second steps and deploy it make sure you follow the requirements

 ## First step